Many businesses still need the sustainability business case

 Strategic alignment – moving from cost to value

 A significant reason why sustainability is still seen through a cost lens is that it is rarely strategically aligned.
-While corporate sustainability remains in some way separate to core businesses process like strategy, brand, marketing, risk planning, governance and HR it will remain siloed as a poorly understood and infrequently realised fringe activity.
+While corporate sustainability remains separate to core businesses process like strategy, brand, marketing, risk planning, governance and HR it will remain siloed as a poorly understood and infrequently realised fringe activity.

 1. Companies with competitive advantage based upon cost leadership